 6 Establishment and working procedures

 6.1 Any group (study group or TSAG) may propose that a JCA be established.
-The proposal to establish a JCA should first be discussed within the proposing group's management team, then among the relevant study group chairmen and the TSAG chairman.
+The proposal to establish a JCA should first be discussed within the proposing group's management team, then among the relevant study group chairs and the TSAG chair.
 Discussions may be held with external SDOs and forum leaders.
+Figure 6-1 provides a schematic of the alternatives in proposing and approving the creation of a JCA.